-If you die before you receive the value of your individual account, a preretirement death benefit will be paid to your beneficiaries in a lump sum equal to the balance in your individual account.
+If you die before you receive the value of your individual account, a pre-retirement death benefit will be paid to your beneficiaries in a lump sum equal to the balance in your individual account.
 Accounts are valued daily.

 The lump sum payment made to your beneficiary will be the value of your account determined as of two business days before the check is drawn and mailed.

 If you are married, your spouse is your beneficiary unless you have designated someone else.
 If you have designated someone other than your spouse, your spouse must consent to your beneficiary designation in writing and your spouse's signature must be notarized.
+For purposes of this SPD, the term "spouse" shall refer to the person to whom you are married under the law of the state where your marriage was performed or the state where you live.
+Additionally, the term "spouse" can refer to your ex-spouse if required under a Qualified Domestic Relations Order.

-Payments to a spouse must begin by the date on which you would have reached age $70\frac{1}{2}$.
+Payments to a spouse must begin by the date on which you would have reached age 701/2.